yashg4509/dssd-oa-2023-24/README.md

 **Your job:** Populate the graphs with real data.

-Your "real data" can come from anywhere: a file that you find on something like [kaggle](https://www.kaggle.com/), an enterprise API, Google BigQuery, etc. We will be more impressed with types of data sources that are more practical and/or prevalent in industry.
+Your "real data" can come from anywhere: a file that you find on something like [kaggle](https://www.kaggle.com/), an enterprise API, Google BigQuery, etc.

-To do this, either modify the sample Express.js backend, or create a new backend in your language/framework of your choice.
+To do this, either modify the sample Express.js backend in the [backend](./backend/) folder, or create a new backend in your language/framework of your choice.

+Since most backends will need environment configurations for secret credentials and such, and might require different steps to run locally, we require you to deploy your backend.
+One free and easy to use service that supports most popular runtime environments is [render](render.com), but feel free to use whatever service you'd like.
+You can just hardcode the URL to your deployed backend endpoint like the sample code has done in [graph.mjs](./frontend/graph.mjs).

 Make sure to update the webpage to explain the data that your graphs are populated with.

+We will view your submission using the VS Code [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to serve the frontend on `http://localhost:5500`, so make sure that is whitelisted for [cors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on your backend server

-Ways to go above and beyond:
+Ways to go above and beyond include, but are not limited to:
+- use a practical data source i.e. not just a file
 - make your graph update in real time
 - apply some secondary processing on the data i.e. create new insights on the data
   - the more advanced the data science technique, the more impressed we will be
 - improve the visual appeal of the webpage
-- deploy your backend